itsrohanvj/Extracting-text-from-images/README.md

-OCR It!
+# Exract Text from Images
 ------------------------------------------------------------------------
-The code takes input of image preprocess it then tesseract process the preprocessed image to give the output.
+#### The code takes input of image preprocess it then tesseract process the preprocessed image to give the output.

-First starting with break down of code:
+#### First starting with break down of code:
 1. Libraries :
 a. cv2=OpenCV Library
 b. pytesseract=Tessaract library